Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Related Work

-\paragraph{Worst-case dynamic regret.} There are many efforts devoted to studying the worst-case dynamic regret. \citet{ICML'16:Yang-smooth} prove that OGD enjoys an $\O(\sqrt{T(1 + P_T^*)})$ worst-case dynamic regret bound for convex functions when the path-length $P_T^*$ is known.
-For strongly convex and smooth functions,~\citet{CDC'16:dynamic-sc} show that an $\O(P_T^*)$ dynamic regret bound is achievable, and~\citet{NIPS'17:zhang-dynamic-sc-smooth} further propose the online multiple gradient descent algorithm and prove that the algorithm enjoys an $\O(\min\{P_T^*,S_T^*\})$ regret bound, which is recently enhanced to $\O(\min\{P_T^*,S_T^*, V_T^f\})$ by an improved analysis~\citep{L4DC'21:sc_smooth}. \citet{ICML'16:Yang-smooth} further show that $\O(P_T^*)$ rate is attainable for convex and smooth functions, provided that all the minimizers $\x_t^*$'s lie in the interior of the domain $\X$.
-The above results use the path-length (or squared path-length) as the regularity, which is in terms of the trajectory of comparator sequence.
-In another line of research, researchers use the variation with respect to the function values as the regularity.
-Specifically,~\citet{OR'15:dynamic-function-VT} show that OGD with a restarting strategy attains an $\O(T^{2/3}{V_T}^{f 1/3})$ regret for convex functions when the function variation $V^f_T$ is available, which is improved to $\O(T^{1/3}{V_T}^{f 2/3})$ for $1$-dim square loss~\citep{NIPS'19:Wangyuxiang}.
+\paragraph{Worst-case dynamic regret.} There are many efforts devoted to studying the worst-case dynamic regret. \citet{ICML'16:Yang-smooth} prove that OGD enjoys an $\O(\sqrt{T(1 + P_T^*)})$ worst-case dynamic regret for convex functions when the path length $P_T^*$ is known.
+For strongly convex and smooth functions,~\citet{CDC'16:dynamic-sc} show that an $\O(P_T^*)$ dynamic regret is achievable, and~\citet{NIPS'17:zhang-dynamic-sc-smooth} further propose the online multiple gradient descent algorithm with an $\O(\min\{P_T^*,S_T^*\})$ guarantee. \citet{ICML'16:Yang-smooth} show that $\O(P_T^*)$ rate is attainable for convex and smooth functions, provided that all the minimizers $\x_t^*$'s lie in the interior of the domain $\X$.
+The above results mainly use the (squared) path length as the non-stationarity measure, which measures the cumulative variation of the comparator sequence.
+In another line of research, researchers use the variation with respect to the function values as the measure.~\citet{OR'15:dynamic-function-VT} show that OGD with a restarting strategy attains an $\O(T^{2/3}{V_T^{f 1/3})}$ regret for convex functions when the function variation $V^f_T$ is available, which is improved to $\O(T^{1/3}{V_T^{f 2/3}})$ for $1$-dim square loss~\citep{NIPS'19:Wangyuxiang}. \citet{OR'19:V_T-pq} extend the results of~\citet{OR'15:dynamic-function-VT} to more general function-variation measures capable of capturing local temporal and spatial changes.
+To take advantage of variations in both comparator sequences and function values, \citet{L4DC'21:sc_smooth} provide an improved analysis for online multiple gradient descent and prove an $\O(\min\{P_T^*,S_T^*, V_T^f\})$ worst-case dynamic regret for strongly convex and smooth functions.
+For convex and smooth functions, it is also demonstrated that a simple greedy strategy, i.e., $\x_{t+1} = \x_t^* \in \argmin_{\x \in \X} f_t(\x)$, can effectively optimize the worst-case dynamic regret, as shown in~\citep[Section 4.2]{L4DC'21:sc_smooth}.